siffiejoe/prg-buildsh/README.md

     build targets (default is `build`) which identify functions exported from the build script.
-The special `clean` target removes all output dependencies, the special `list` target lists all targets exported by the build script.
-Both special targets can be redefined in the build script.
+The special `clean` target removes all output dependencies, the special `list` target lists all exported targets.
+Both special targets can be redefined.

 *   Identifiers can begin with a dollar character (`$`).
 Globals with this name are reserved for external tools, though.
 They are